-The London Borough of Hillingdon and Surrey County Council Pension Managers maintain open-door policies and are available to staff both within and outside the Pensions Teams.
-In addition, staff have unrestricted access to their supervisors and senior colleagues to discuss and resolve work related issues.
+The London Borough of Hillingdon and Hampshire County Council Pension managers maintain open-door policies and are available to staff both within and outside the Pensions Teams.
+In addition, staff have unrestricted access to their managers and senior colleagues to discuss and resolve work related issues.